mhk18896/Embedded-Linux/README.md

     reducing development and testing time.
 Additionally, it allows us to test our Linux OS on the hardware emulated by QEMU.
     QEMU supports a wide range of architectures and boards, including Virt, Raspberry Pi, STM32, and many others.
     ### Setting up QEMU
-        For setting up the enviroment of QEMU we will follow the folowing sequence of commands:
+        For setting up the enviroment of QEMU we will follow the folowing sequence of commands
+        ```bash

-        The board that we are focusing on is 'virt' which is a board that is best for prototyping and supports ARM processor and also we can connect several types of devices
+        The board that we are focusing on is 'virt' which is a board that is best for prototyping and supports ARM processor and also we can connect
+        several types of devices